SlippiCodeMan/CodeManBot/README.md

 > Use `sudo` before those commands if you get a permission error.

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+We only accept pull requests on the dev branch which has autodeployement on the dev bot.
+When we feel everything is stable we merge dev into main which has autodeployement on the production bot.

+If your change is huge please open an issue first.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)